Māori Battalion: Disbandment

 The last batch of long service men had departed shortly after the battalion's arrival at Lake Trasimene, and so after this it was decided that the battalion would return to New Zealand as a formed unit.
 As such their return was to be delayed and so they found winter quarters in Florence.
 At this time it was decided that men from the battalion would be included within the New Zealand contribution to the occupation of Japan.
 In this vein, a 270-strong contingent from the battalion was sent to Japan under the designation of 'D' Squadron, 2nd Divisional Cavalry Battalion, under the command of Major J.S Baker.
 Finally, on 6 December the battalion entrained at Florence and embarked on the troopship Dominion Monarch at Taranto on Boxing Day.
 Passing through the Suez Canal, they sailed via Fremantle, arriving in Wellington on 23 January 1946, where they were met by the acting Prime Minister, Walter Nash, at Aotea Quay for an official Māori welcome home ceremony.
 Afterwards the men were sent back to their homes and the battalion was disbanded.

 Throughout the course of the war, 3,600 men served in the battalion.
 Of these, 649 were killed or died of wounds while another 1,712 were wounded.
 Another 29 died as a result of service following discharge, while two were killed by accident during training in New Zealand.
 The Māori Battalion's service against the Germans in North Africa earned them a distinguished reputation.
 Such was the respect that Allied commanders had for the Māori Battalion that they were frequently used as a spearhead unit.
 Bernard Freyberg, the General Officer Commanding of the 2NZEF, commented, "No infantry had a more distinguished record, or saw more fighting, or, alas, had such heavy casualties, as the Maori Battalion."
 The battalion's reputation was also acknowledged by their opponents.
-Some sources state that the Afrika Korps commander, Erwin Rommel remarked,"Give me the Maori Battalion and I will conquer the world".
-Other sources attribute this comment to Rommel's former chief of staff, General Siegfried Westphal, who met with the former Māori Battalion chaplain, Reverend Canon Wiremu T. Huata, during an Afrika Korps reunion dinner in Mainz, Germany, in 1972.
+Some sources state that the Afrika Korps commander Erwin Rommel remarked "Give me the Maori Battalion and I will conquer the world".
+However, the attribution of this remark has been called in to question, as Rommel never mentioned the battalion in his memoirs.
+Other sources attribute this comment to Rommel's former chief of staff, General Siegfried Westphal, who met with the former Māori Battalion chaplain, Reverend Canon Wiremu T. Huata, during a 1972 Afrika Korps reunion dinner in Mainz, Germany.

-As of 2022, there is only one surviving member of the battalion still living, Bom Gillies.
+The last known surviving member of the battalion, Sir Bom Gillies, died on 7 November 2024.